-An overwhelming majority of elementary school teachers were employed by elementary and secondary schools in 2013, according to the BLS, but employment services firms and religious organizations also furnished several thousand job opportunities for graduates with elementary school teacher training.
+An overwhelming majority of elementary school teachers were employed by elementary and secondary schools in 2013, according to the BLS, but employment services firms and religious organizations also furnished several thousand job opportunities for graduates of elementary school teacher education programs.
 States reported by the BLS to have employed the highest concentration of elementary school teachers per thousand jobs in 2013 included:

 - North Dakota

 - Cost of Living Data Series: First Quarter 2014, Missouri Economic Research and Information Center, Missouri Department of Economic Development, http://www.missourieconomy.org/indicators/cost_of_living/index.stm

 - Occupational Employment and Wages: Elementary School Teachers, Except Special Education, Bureau of Labor Statistics, U.S. Department of Labor, May 2013, http://www.bls.gov/oes/current/oes252021.htm